Lumbar Herniated Discs

 A radiculopathy occurs when too much pressure is applied to a nerve.
 This can occur anywhere in the spine.
 Usually it is a herniated disc that is the source of the pressure but it can occur by other surrounding tissues — such as bones, cartilage, muscles or tendons.
 Click on this link for more information about herniated discs, About Herniated Discs This pressure disrupts the nerves function, causing pain, tingling, numbness or weakness.
 Symptoms will vary depending on the location of where the nerve is being pinched in the spine.
 If the compression occurs in the neck or lower back, pain will radiate down the arm or leg in the distribution of the nerve.
 If the compression occurs in the thoracic spine, pain will radiate around the ribs.
 Click on this link for more information about radiculopathies, About Lumbar Radiculopathy (Sciatica).

 Treatment for a radiculopathy consists of medications, physical therapy, and injections.
 The injection that is used typically is an epidural.
-For more information on epidurals, Click on the appropriate spinal segment for an informational video.
+For more information on epidurals, Click on the appropriate spinal segment for more information.

 If an epidural is not beneficial, the same medication can then be injected using a more direct approach to get the medication right next to where the disc herniation is applying pressure on the nerve.
 This is called a transforaminal injection.
 This is done only in the lumbar region because doing this type of injection is dangerous to do in the thoracic or cervical spine region.
 Click on this link for more information about transforaminal injections, Lumbar Transforaminal Epidural Steroid Injection.